edespino/cloudberry-site/docs/data-loading/load-data-using-gpfdist.md

 The general procedure for loading data using `gpfdist` is as follows:

-1. Install gpfdist on a host other than the Cloudberry Database coordinator or standby coordinator.
+1. Install gpfdist on a host other than the Apache Cloudberry coordinator or standby coordinator.
 See [Install gpfdist](#step-1-install-gpfdist).
 2. Start gpfdist on the host.
 See [Start and stop gpfdist](#step-2-start-and-stop-gpfdist).
 3. Create an external table using the `gpfdist` protocol.
 See [Examples for using gpfdist with external tables](#step-3-use-gpfdist-with-external-tables-to-load-data).